 The biggest cause of anxiety and stress right now is the uncertainty about how long the coronavirus pandemic will affect our lives.
-Add to the mix the impact of social isolation and one thing becomes very clear - we need to prioritise wellbeing and mental health.
+Add to the mix the impact of social isolation and one thing becomes very clear - we need to prioritise health and wellbeing at work.

-We recently shared how to measure readiness in business, with these 4 elements:
+At the beginning of the pandemic, we shared our thoughts on how to measure readiness in business, with these 4 elements:

 Prepared: Have the policies and procedures for this change been received and understood by all our people?

 Enabled: Are we taking practical steps to support our people during this change in working practices?

 Visibility: Do our teams communicate and stay connected as they navigate this change?